 These door-to-door people are sale people and they may seem legit by wearing a full uniform, but do not let that fool you.
 They are not from your local gas and electricity providers or any government body.
 If there is something wrong with your gas and electricity, your gas and electricity provider will call you to make an appointment.
 They will not visit your home unannounced and they will NOT ask to see your account number or your utility bills, hydro bill, Enbridge bill.

 The main reason they want to see your gas and electricity bills is because they need your account number.
-With your account number and your signature, they can switch you to a new gas and electricity provider where you may pay more on your gas and electricity cost.
-You won’t notice anything different until 30-60 days later when you get your gas and electricity bills and notice the price had jumped.
+With your account number and your signature, they can switch you to a new gas and electricity provider where you may pay more for your gas and electricity.
+You won’t notice anything different until 30-60 days later when you get your gas and electricity bills and notice the price jumped.

 Read this article on thestar.com called Don’t sign sales deals at your door, also read this about Who’s that knocking at your door? and this Alternative gas and electricity providers face fines over claims.